An axiomatization of six-functor formalisms: Nagata six-functor formalisms

 is an isomorphism.
 Such a functor encodes for every $X$ in $\C$ a category $D(X)$, for $f:X\to Y$ in $E$ a functor $f_!:D(X)\to D(Y)$, and for any morphism $g:X \to Y$ in $\C$ a functor $g^*:D(Y)\to D(X)$.
 Moreover, the natural morphism $X \to (X,X)$ in ${\C^{\op,\sqcup,\op}}$ induces a tensor product

 that makes $D(X)$ into a symmetric monoidal $\infty$-category.
 For any morphism $g:X \to Y$ in $\C$, the functor $g^*:D(Y)\to D(X)$ is strong symmetric monoidal.

-A \textit{six-functor formalism} is a lax cartesian structure such that for any morphism $f$ in $\C$, $f^*$ has a right adjoint $f_*$, $f_!$ has a right adjoint $f^!$; and for any $X$ in $\C$ and $A$ in $D(X)$, the functor
+\begin{defn}[{\cite[Definition A.5.7]{mann_thesis}}] For $(\C,E)$ a geometric setup, a \textit{six-functor formalism} (sometimes called an abstract six-functor formalism) is a lax cartesian structure such that for any morphism $f$ in $\C$, $f^*$ has a right adjoint $f_*$, $f_!$ has a right adjoint $f^!$; and for any $X$ in $\C$ and $A$ in $D(X)$, the functor